AdobeDocs/advertising.en/help/integrations/audience-manager/media-data-integration/collect.md

 ### Create an [!DNL Amazon S3] Bucket and Data Source

-Once your data is on the Audience Manager servers, you must create an [!DNL Amazon Simple Storage Service] ([!DNL Amazon S3]) bucket, and then a data source, to which all pixel data will be sent.
+Once your data is on the Audience Manager servers, you must create an [!DNL Amazon Simple Storage Service] ([!DNL Amazon S3]) bucket, and then a data source, to which all pixel data is sent.
 Contact your Audience Manager consultant or [Customer Care](https://experienceleague.adobe.com/docs/audience-manager/user-guide/help-and-legal/help-legal-contact.html) if you need support.

 ### Create Audience Manager Traits and Segments